10 Most Likely Asked ORACLE DBA Interview Questions And Answers

 a) Unused: This block has been created during buffer cache initiation but has never been used.

-b) Dirty: A data block was read from disk into the cache and it was updated by a server process.
+b) Dirty: A data block was read from the disk into the cache and it was updated by a server process.
 The block on the cache is different from the corresponding block on the disk.

 c) Clean: The data block in the buffer cache is the same as the corresponding data block on the disk.